fermi-ad/rust-db-lib/README.md

 This is a library for connecting to a database from within a Rust app.
 It encapsulates the specifics of the DB connection logic, exposing DB access through a consistent interface.
 The intention is that all Rust apps import this library as a dependency when they need access to the DB, so necessary changes to how our services interact with the DB can be managed from one place.

 ## Interface
-The primary abstraction provided by this library is the `DataStore<T: DataRow>` trait.
+The primary abstraction provided by this library is the `DataStore<T: DataVal, U: DataRow<T>>` trait.
 It exposes a predefined set of methods for interacting with a database and the results of querying the database.
 Details can be found in the rustdoc that accompanies the trait.

 #### Supported implementations
 The following implementations are provided for connecting to the DB.
+- `postgres::PostgresDataVal` - Implements `DataVal`
-- `postgres::PostgresDataRow` - Implements `DataRow`
+- `postgres::PostgresDataRow` - Implements `DataRow<PostgresDataVal>`
-- `postgres::PostgresDataStore` - Implements `DataStore<PostgresDataRow`
+- `postgres::PostgresDataStore` - Implements `DataStore<PostgresDataVal, PostgresDataRow>`

 #### Required environment variables
 For this lib to operate successfully, the following environment variables must be set: